Week 42 at a glance

 No lanugo

-Your baby will have shed the fine downy hair (lanugo) that covered their body from around the fourth or fifth month of pregnancy.
+Your baby will have shed the fine downy hair (lanugo) that covered their body during the last 8 weeks of pregnancy.

 Pregnancy symptoms at 42 weeks